Australia Bushfire Facts: Challenges and Resilience

 Furthermore, research has shown that bushfire smoke, particularly ozone (O3) and particulate matter (PM10), has significant health impacts.
 Saberian et al. (2017) found a statistically significant causal link between bushfire smoke and health outcomes in Australian cities.
 They reported that bushfires in Eucalypt forests to the west of Sydney increased PM and O3 concentrations in the city and were associated with a 5% increase in non-accidental mortality.

-Wildfires and their Impact on the Environment
+Wildfires and Their Impact on the Environment

 The repercussions of these devastating wildfires extend beyond human life, profoundly affecting wildlife.
 During bushfires in the 2019-2020 period, the number of displaced animals reached an astonishing figure of nearly 3 billion, three times higher than the initial estimates.